SpicyWasab/SpicyWasab/README.md

 (ironically, I'm not fond of the modified GNOME Ubuntu uses, but I daily drive GNOME as a Desktop Environment, with almost no extension at all)

-*I was always really interested in space btw... may want try to become an astronaut one day 👀*
+*I was always really interested in space btw...
+I may try to become an astronaut in a few decades 👀*

 ## Languages and Tools